sass/node-sass/TROUBLESHOOTING.md

 ### 404s

-If you see a 404 when trying to install node-sass, this indicates that your trying to install a version of node-sass that doesn't support your version of NodeJS, or uses an alternate V8 environment (Meteor, Electron, etc...) that isn't supported by node-sass.
+If you see a 404 when trying to install node-sass, this indicates that you're trying to install a version of node-sass that doesn't support your version of NodeJS, or uses an alternate V8 environment (Meteor, Electron, etc...) that isn't supported by node-sass.